mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 To address this, create a custom service account with the following two roles:

-* `storage.objectAdmin`: So that processes in the VM can read and write objects to GCS.
+* `storage.objectAdmin`: Allows processes in the VM can read and write objects to GCS.
-* `logging.logWriter`: So that log output from the VM appears in GCP's StackDriver log interfaces.
+* `logging.logWriter`: Allows the app's log output to appear in GCP's StackDriver log interfaces.

 **Gotcha Warning**: GCE instances will fail to write to GCS buckets unless you launch them under a custom service account.
 {: .notice--warning}

-The following commands create a service account and provision it with the necessary privileges:
+The following commands create a service account with the necessary privileges:

 ```bash
 SERVICE_ACCOUNT_NAME=flask-demo-app-service-account